clr1107/dnsfsd/README.md

 Note that the whitelist signal is blank in the first, this is equal to the following expressions: `r;[0-9]\.google\..*` and `r;X;[0-9]\.google\..*` where X is any string, as if it is not `w` (or not present) it is simply ignored and interpreted as a blacklist signal.

-### Rules
+### Conversions
-Rulesets from other software can be converted to dnsfsd using Python3.x scripts located in the directory `conversions` So far conversions for adblock & dnscrypt-proxy are done.
+Rule files from other software can be converted to dnsfs using Python3 scripts located in the directory `conversions` So far conversions for adblock dnscrypt-proxy, and hostfiles are done.

+### dnsfs
+The `dnsfs` command contains some useful utilities.

+#### dig
+`dnsfs dig` which will allow one to test their rulesets by sending a fake (A type) DNS query.

+#### download
+`dnsfs download` will download an external (dnsfs) rule file and, with a given name, store it in `/etc/dnsfsd/rules/`.
+Note: the server will need to be restarted for the rule file to be loaded into a ruleset.

+To download and convert a rule file from another piece of software one will have to use a external utility, such as `curl`, and use one of the conversion scripts and move it manually.

+#### setup
+`dnsfs setup` was discussed above.